GodefroyL/isep-lab2-todo-api/readme.md

 To achieve this, you may <ins>separate your code into 3 different packages</ins>.
 Or, even better (but you are not required to), into different independant modules.

-The code of the presentation layer should be calling the code of the application layer, which should be calling the code of the data persistence layer.
+The code of the presentation layer should be calling the code of the application layer, which should be calling the code of the data org.isep.cleancode.persistence layer.

 To keep this lab simple, the Todo class will be shared across all layers.
 In a more robust architecture, it’s considered good practice to define distinct models for each layer—for example, using Entities in the domain layer and DTOs (Data Transfer Objects) in the presentation layer.
 However, since the goal of this lab is to focus on architectural fundamentals, we’ll skip that separation for now.
 If you're curious, feel free to explore more about Entities, DTOs, and how separating models per layer improves decoupling and maintainability.